flamingo-run/gcp-pilot/docs/services/firestore.md

 #### Partial Updates

-If you want to update only specific fields without overwriting the entire document, you can use the `.update()` method.
+If you want to update only specific fields without overwriting the entire document, use `.update()`.

 ```python
 await product.update(price=109.99, stock=100)